Irreducibility of Lagrangian Quot schemes over an algebraic curve: Irreducibility of Lagrangian Quot schemes

+\begin{remark} Recall that $\LQo$ denotes the open sublocus of $\LQ$ corresponding to vector bundle quotients.
+Theorem \ref{thmA} shows in particular, for large $e$, that $\LQ$ is a compactification of $\LQo$ which is in fact the closure of $\LQo$ in $\Quot_{n, -e} (W)$.
+Other compactifications of $\LQo$ have also been studied; more generally, generalizations of Quot schemes to principal $G$-bundles: Hilbert schemes of sections of $\LG(W)$ as in \cite{HN} and moduli of stable maps to $\LG(W)$ as in \cite{H} and \cite{PR}.
+One attractive feature of $\LQ$ is that it naturally supports a universal family of sheaves, inherited from $\Quot_{n, -e} (W)$. \end{remark}

+Before embarking on the proof of Theorem \ref{thmA}, let us compare our approach with the proof of the analogous statement for $\Quot_{n, -e} (W)$ in \cite{PR}.
+Replacing the Grassmannian bundle $\Gr (n, V)$ with the Lagrangian Grassmannian bundle $\LG (W)$, the argument of \cite[{\S} 3]{PR} shows the dimension bound

+where $-e_0$ is the degree of a maximal Lagrangian subbundle of $W$.
+However, the following difficulty arises.

-Before embarking on the proof, let us point out a difficulty in dealing with Lagrangian subbundles in this context.
-If $V$ and $E$ are vector bundles of rank $N$ and $n$ respectively with $n < N$, then sheaf injections $E \subset V$ are parameterized by an open subset of the linear space $H^0 (C, \Hom(E, V))$.
+If $V$ and $E$ are vector bundles of rank $N$ and $n$ respectively with $n < N$, then sheaf injections $E \to V$ are parameterized by an open subset of the linear space $H^0 (C, \Hom(E, V))$.
 One can then construct the irreducible space of stable rank $n$ subsheaves of $V$ as in \cite[Proposition 6.1]{PR}.

-However, when $W$ is a symplectic bundle, isotropic subsheaves $[j \colon E \to W]$ form a locally closed subset of $H^0(C, \Hom(E, W))$.
-This seems to be a nonlinear subvariety, whose irreducibility does not follow as easily as in the vector bundle case.
+However, for a symplectic bundle $W$, isotropic subsheaves $[j \colon E \to W]$ define a locally closed subset of $H^0(C, \Hom(E, W))$.
+This seems to be a nonlinear subvariety, for which there is no guarantee of irreducibility.

-To overcome this difficulty, we use auxiliary Lagrangian subbundles $F$ of $W$ of degree $-f \gg -e$.
-It turns out that the Lagrangian subsheaves $E$ can be parameterized in a linear way if one also records how they are related to a fixed $F$.
+To overcome this difficulty, we introduce a collection of auxiliary Lagrangian subbundles $F$ of $W$.
+It will emerge in view of Lemma \ref{DifferentLiftings} that Lagrangian subsheaves can be parameterized in a linear way if one also records how they are related to a fixed such $F$.

-\begin{remark} Recall that $\LQo$ denotes the open sublocus of $\LQ$ corresponding to vector bundle quotients.
-Theorem \ref{thmA} shows in particular that $\LQ$ is a compactification of $\LQo$ for large $e$.
-We note that other compactifications of $\LQo$ have also been studied; more generally, generalizations of Quot schemes to principal $G$-bundles: Hilbert schemes of sections of $\LG(W)$ as in \cite{HN} and moduli of stable maps to $\LG(W)$ as in \cite{H} and \cite{PR}.
-One attractive feature of $\LQ$ is that it is naturally contained in the usual Quot scheme, so inherits a universal family of sheaves.
-This will be used in the proof of our main theorem. \end{remark}